mloosen27/https-github.com-d4rken-sdmaid-public./SystemCleaner.md

 [[[ https://user-images.githubusercontent.com/1439229/30683134-77bfadbe-9eac-11e7-8c1f-596b34992e45.png | height = 300px]]](https://user-images.githubusercontent.com/1439229/30683134-77bfadbe-9eac-11e7-8c1f-596b34992e45.png)

 ## UserFilter
 You can create your own filter (i.e. a "UserFilter") to target specific files for which SD Maid does offer a default filter.

+For simple filters you can use the Explorer action [create filter](https://github.com/d4rken/sdmaid-public/wiki/Explorer#create-filter).

-To create a filter open the filter manager, switch to the "User" tab and use the "+" icon.
+To manually create a filter open the filter manager, switch to the "User" tab and use the "+" icon.
 Try to make the filter as specific as possible and **make sure to check what has been sorted into it after a scan** before you start deleting.

 **Note** that a file on primary public storage (e.g. internal sdcard) may be reached through multiple pathes.
 In the following example all pathes may lead to the same file:
 * `/sdcard/Strawberry.pdf`